opf/openproject/docs/installation-and-operations/installation/packaged/README.md

 ### Install a new PostgreSQL server and database locally (default)

 Choose this option if you want OpenProject to set up and configure a local database server manually.
-This is the best choice if you are unfamiliar with adminstering databases, or do not have a separate PostgreSQL database server installed that you want to connect to.
+This is the best choice if you are unfamiliar with administering databases, or do not have a separate PostgreSQL database server installed that you want to connect to.

 ### Use an existing PostgreSQL database